Plots

 Federico De Ponte

-Land price negotiation can be complex, but with the right preparation and strategy, you can achieve your goals.
-Learn how to correctly assess the value of your land, strengthen your negotiating position, and avoid common mistakes.
-Need support in evaluating your land?
-Contact us now for a no-obligation consultation.
+Negotiating the property price can be complex, but with the right preparation and strategy, you can achieve your goals.
+Learn how to accurately assess the value of your property, strengthen your negotiating position, and avoid common mistakes.
+Need support in valuing your property?
+Contact us now for a non-binding consultation.

-The optimisation of the tax burden by making use of allowances, providing evidence of expenses, and strategic planning can increase the capital gain by up to 20%.
+The optimisation of tax liability through the use of allowances, substantiation of expenses, and strategic planning can increase the capital gains by up to 20%.

-The involvement of experts such as brokers, tax advisors, and notaries as well as open communication within the community of heirs is crucial for a successful property price negotiation and the avoidance of mistakes.
+The involvement of experts such as brokers, tax advisors, and notaries, as well as open communication within the community of heirs, are crucial for successful property price negotiation and avoiding mistakes.

-Do you want to get the most out of your land price negotiation?
+Want to get the most out of your property price negotiation?
 This article shows you how to achieve the optimal price with the right strategies and preparations.
-Find out more now!
+Find out now!

-Do you want to get the most out of your land price negotiation?
+Want to get the most out of your property price negotiation?
 This article shows you how to achieve the optimal price with the right strategies and preparations.
-Find out more now!
+Find out now!

-The negotiation of land prices within the context of an inheritance poses a particular challenge.
-It is important not only to achieve the best possible price but also to consider the legal and tax framework.
-This article provides you with a comprehensive guide to help you succeed in land price negotiations.
+The property price negotiation as part of an inheritance presents a particular challenge.
+It's important not only to achieve the best possible price but also to consider the legal and tax frameworks.
+This article offers you a comprehensive guide to being successful in property price negotiations.

-Basics of negotiating land prices in the event of inheritance
+Basics of property price negotiation in the case of inheritance

-The negotiation over land prices in the event of an inheritance differs from regular sales.
-Emotional aspects often play a role, particularly if the land has been in the family for generations.
-It is important to recognise these emotions and handle them professionally.
-At the same time, inherited properties offer opportunities as they are often in attractive locations or have development potential.
+The negotiation over the property price in inheritance cases differs from regular sales.
+Emotional aspects often play a role, especially when the property has been owned by the family for generations.
+It's important to recognise these emotions and handle them professionally.
+At the same time, inherited properties offer opportunities, as they are often in desirable locations or have development potential.

 • Challenges: Emotional attachment, community of heirs, unclear value perceptions.